 What Attracts Fish to Lures and Why?

 Seasoned anglers carry all types of lures in order to attract a big catch each time they go out on the water.
 These lures try to cover each fishing zone: surface, bottom, and subsurface.
-There are specific lures for each type of zone, and with certain types of baits, you’ll be able to attract the fish you want every time.
+There are specific lures for each type of zone, and with certain types of bait, you’ll be able to attract the fish you want every time.

 Artificial bait and lures are made to imitate the movements and characteristics of prey that fish like to eat.
 They have the same flash, color, and shape as prey basically.